What is synthetic stucco?

 Problems with EIFS and Synthetic Stucco

 Problems surfaced in the residential market with synthetic stucco/EIFS because, unlike commercial buildings, residential homes are not framed out with concrete or steel.
 Instead the EIFS cladding is generally applied over plywood framing, and moisture intrusion combined with plywood do not a very healthy pair make.
-Ventilation is not that good.
 Adverse effects of moisture intrusion into an EIFS home can include accumulation of moisture in the wall cavity, structural damage, mold growth, and termite or carpenter ant infestation.

 In the mid-1990’s, 209 EIFS homes in Wilmington, NC were discovered to have chronic moisture problems, resulting in serious mold and structural issues.
-According to an article on EIFS by Florida Master Home Inspectors,
+Thousands of lawsuits were filed in the United States.

 “From an insurance standpoint, finding coverage for homes built using EIFS can be quite difficult.
 The product is highly susceptible to moisture and if not properly maintained, homeowners could find themselves with mold issues, which is the primary area of concern for insurance providers,” says Bryan Williams, an insurance advisor with McGriff-Williams Insurance in Gainesville.